Ramy5/Bankist-Clone/README.md

 2- user = jd, pin = 2222<br>
 3- user = js, pin = 3333<br>

-these three fake accounts to try using the site, you can transfer between them, and transfer money from one to another.
+- these three fake accounts to use the site, you can transfer between them, and transfer money from one to another.